 The energy of our spirit is most like the energy of our feelings.
-Within our seven-dimensional bodymind, spiritual energy is nothing like the energy of our thoughts, attitudes, values, principles or beliefs.
-Our feelings are actually the core of our spiritual guidance system.
-They connect us directly with the wisdom of our spirit.
+Within our seven-dimensional bodymind, spiritual energy is nothing like the energy of our thoughts, actions, attitudes, values, principles or beliefs.
+Our feelings are actually a spiritual guidance system, connecting us directly with the wisdom of our spirit.

 To our spirit everything is occurring here and now.
 Our spirit is not confined by time or space.
-Our physical body is.
-Not our spirit or soul.
-When we meet someone new, our spirit instantly takes in the full measure of that woman or man.
-The feelings and impressions we get in those first moments are our spirit’s exact preview of how we will feel about them in the future.
-Our first impressions are priceless information.
+Our physical body is, but not our spirit or soul.
+When we meet someone new, our spirit is instantly taking in the full measure of that woman or man.
+The feelings and impressions we get in those first moments are our spirit’s exact preview of how we will feel about them if we have future dealings with that person in the future.
+Our first impressions give us priceless information.

-Also, if someone invites you to a function that’s occurring three weeks from now, the instant they start talking about it, your spirit starts experiencing it as if it is happening here and now.
+If someone invites you to a function that’s occurring three weeks from now, the instant they start talking about it, your spirit starts experiencing it as if it were happening here and now.
 To your spirit, it is.
-The feelings and impressions you get in those first moments is your spirit’s exact preview of how you will feel if you actually go to that event three weeks from now.
+The feelings and impressions you get in those first moments are your spirit’s exact preview of how you will feel if you actually go to that event three weeks from now.

-Worse, all those thoughts forms keep us trapped in the past, the future or some past/future construct where we don’t have the leverage to create our life the way we want it.
-The brain’s version of the past drags heavy chains of shame, guilt and missed opportunities.
-Its version of the future projects worry, fear, anger, irritations and other distressing feelings into its projections.
+Worse, all those thoughts forms keep us trapped in the past, the future or some past/future construct where we lack the leverage to create our life the way we want it.
+The brain’s version of the past drags heavy chains of shame, guilt and missed opportunities to every consideration.
+Its version of the future projects worries, fear, anger and irritations into all its projections.

-Life’s a drag when our brain is in charge.
-The brain is a problem solver.
-If there are no problems, it will generate problems for us to get tight about.
-The brain is simply not capable of creating our world in a loving manner.
+When the brain is in charge, we constantly focus on victims, us or other people.
+Our brain gets trapped in thousands of polarizations, like Republican vs Democrat.
+But mainly, the brain is a problem solver.
+If there are no problems, it dredges up old forgotten problems for us to get tight about.
+The brain is not now nor has ever been capable of creating our world in a loving manner.

 Set a Goal and Fears Immediately Come Up

 As soon as we commit to a goal, fears always come up.
 Always!
-As we feel the fears, they shrink down to mice-size and then dissolve into nothingness.
+The process of feeling our fears dissolves them into nothingness.

-If we don’t stop and actually feel the feelings, our thoughts about them continue to build up emotional pressure.
-Creating a vicious cycle, as the pressure builds, our brain generates increasingly fearful thoughts.
-They build up to such intensity that they can seem like the sixty-feet tall fire-breathing dragons.
-These are the monsters of our old mythologies.
+If we don’t stop and actually feel the feelings, our thoughts about them continue to escalate and that builds up emotional pressure.
+This creates a vicious cycle.
+As the pressure builds, our brain generates increasingly fearful thoughts.
+Thinking about our fears builds them up to such intensity that they can seem like sixty-feet tall fire-breathing dragons.
+Unfelt fears are the monsters of our old mythologies.

 Under the brain's onslaught of negative thoughts and stories, the courage of our heart wilts.
 Our earlier bravado gets nudged aside by the onslaught of fearful thoughts.
-Our heroic journey starts to seem like a bad idea, and yet another noble dream or plan goes unfulfilled.
+Fear becomes our advisor.
+Our heroic journey starts to fall apart and seem like a bad idea, and yet another noble dream or plan gets derailed.

 The Dance that We Do

-Life gets so much better when we actually feel negative feelings we have about others, or about ourselves.
-As soon as we feel the feelings, our mind quits generating negative thoughts about that person.
-Negative attachments that would keep us attached to them in dysfunctional ways simply dissolve.
+Life is so much better when we actually feel negative feelings we have about others or ourselves.
+As soon as we feel the feelings, the brain calms.
+It quits generating fear-based thoughts.
+Negative attachments that would keep us attached to dysfunctional people also dissolve.

-Everyone is telepathic.
-Everyone.
-Although most people are still trying to remain unconscious at this time, on the meta-conscious level, the level of our spirit, everyone hears our more potent thoughts.
-They react as if they heard what we were thinking and think reciprocal thoughts in response.
+Without exception, everyone is telepathic.
+Although most people are still trying to remain unconscious at this time, on the level of our spirit, everyone hears our more potent thoughts.
+They unconsciously react as if they heard what we were thinking and respond with reciprocal thoughts and actions.

 Thinking or talking negatively about someone influences them to act the way we expected.
-We need to assume more responsibility about how we think and talk about others, not just when they are present.
+Ethically, we need to assume responsibility for how we think and talk about others, not just when they are present.

-We have to remember, it’s all energy—actually consciousness—a dance we are having with others.
+Remember, it’s all energy—actually consciousness—a dance we are having with others.
 There are no “one-way thoughts.”
-We exist in relationship with others and all of life.
-Part of being impeccable is assuming that everyone and everything responds to our thoughts as if they are hearing us.
-On the level of our spirit, they are.
+We are always existing in relationship with others and all of life.
+Part of being impeccable is assuming that everyone and everything responds to our thoughts, as if they are physically hearing us.
+On the level of their spirit, they are.